EylenS/EylenS/README.md

 Food Engineer and Master in Food Science and Engineering (focus on research).:scientist:

-Currently learning about Software Development al Holberton School :woman_technologist:
+Currently learning about Software Development at Holberton School :woman_technologist:

 :dizzy:I really enjoy all kinds of learning, especially anything that can bring wellbeing.